coverahealth/qcc-gateway-hl7-listener/README.md

 # gateway-hl7-listener
 This is a Python service that does the following:
 * Listen/receive MLLP HL7 messages from the configured port.
-* Publish (NATS Publish-Subscribe mode) the received HL7 messages to either the configured NATS JetStream server "Subject" (e.g., "hl7.<subject-name>") or configured SQS queue.
+* Publish (NATS Publish-Subscribe mode) the received HL7 messages to either the configured NATS JetStream server "Subject" (e.g., "hl7.<subject-name>") or configured Cloud Based queue.
 Note that the "Subject" is associated with a JetStream "Stream" (e.g., "hl7") and the stream's "Consumer" (e.g.,"queue").
 * The published NATS messages are acknowledge by the server.
 If messages publishes start to fail or acknowledges do not occur, listening for HL7 messages will halt.